notmike101/betterdiscord-plugin-updater/README.md

 To check for updates, use `isUpdateAvailable`.
 This will return a promise resolving to a boolean `(true|false)` to determine if an update is available.

-To download the most up-to-date version, use `installUpdate`.
-This will return a promise resolving to a boolean `(true|false)` if the installation was successful or not.
-The new version will instal ontop of the existing version.
+To allow the user to download the most up-to-date version of your plugin, use `showUpdateBanner`.
+This will display a banner on the top of discord allowing the user to accept or refuse the available update.

+To forcefully download an the most up-to-date version of your code, either without user interaction or for custom implementation, use `installUpdate`.

+**NOTE**: To abide by the BetterDiscord Plugin policy, you should not trigger an update yourself, it must be triggered by the user.

 ## Example